-To help keep the staff room clean, please put dishes in the dishwasher.
+To help keep the staff room clean, please put dishes in the dishwasher and wipe down counters after use.
 Students are not allowed in the staff room unless pre-arranged.

 Leave the room the way you found it (or better); do not store items unless approved.
 Staff members follow the grade level staff room clean-up schedule